QUICK GUIDE TO DIAMONDS

 What does that mean?
 These ratios and angles determine how light entering the surface (or 'face-up' aspect) of the diamond behaves.

-However, a diamond with either proportionately excessive or shallow depth allows the light to bounce out of the diamond below the surface such that it cannot be seen.
+However, a diamond with either proportionately excessive or shallow depth (as shown in the second and third images above) allows the light to bounce out of the diamond below the surface such that it cannot be seen.

 BUT I THOUGHT IT WAS ALL ABOUT COLOUR AND CLARITY?

-Colour and clarity are important - it's just that they not the only things that matter.
-As a rule of thumb the higher the colour and clarity grade the higher the price of the diamond.
+Colour and clarity are important - it's just that they not are the only things that matter.
+As a rule of thumb the higher the colour and clarity grade the higher the value of the diamond.

 Clarity is concerned with how clear the diamond is specifically the amount, size and nature of blemishes, fissures and marks it contains.

-Because inclusions in diamonds are extremely difficult to see by the naked eye until grade Si2 and below on the grading table we generally recommend opting for a diamond clarity grade of between VS1 (Very Slightly Included) and Si.
+Because inclusions in diamonds are extremely difficult to see by the naked eye until grade Si2 and below on the grading table, we generally recommend opting for a diamond clarity grade of between VS1 (Very Slightly Included) and Si1.
 You can see the full diamond clarity table in our "4C's" section.

-An eye-clean diamond is one which displays no inclusions visible to the naked eye.
-Typically a diamond of G/H colour or above and Si1 clarity or above may be eye-clean and of sufficient colour quality, but this is not necessarily the case.
+An eyeclean diamond is one which displays no inclusions visible to the naked eye.
+Typically a diamond of Si1 clarity or above may be eyeclean and of sufficient colour quality, but this is not necessarily the case.

-Certification of diamonds is provided by independent gemological institutes.
+Reliable certification of diamonds is provided by credible independent gemological institutes.

-Buying a diamond without an original certificate from a recognised and respected grading institute is to be avoided.
+Buying a diamond, whether earth mined or lab created, without an original certificate from a recognised and respected grading institute is to be avoided.